Best Software

 Can a solo in-house counsel justify CLM spending?

 Yes, often more easily than a large department.
 Solo counsel face the bottleneck problem most acutely because every contract request goes through one person.
 A CLM that enables business team self-service with playbook enforcement gives you back the hours spent on routine NDAs, standard vendor agreements, and employment contracts.
 At $90 to $500 per month, the investment pays for itself if it saves even a few hours of manual contract work each month.
 The larger cost is not the subscription.
-It is the 3 to 7 business days your sales team waits for an NDA while you review higher-priority agreements.
+It is the days your sales team spends waiting for an NDA while you work through higher-priority agreements.

 How do I get business teams to actually adopt the CLM?